rundeck/welcome-project-community/README.md

 # Welcome to the Rundeck Community Runbooks

 This repo has a complete Docker environment with a project that includes sample jobs showing how Rundeck can integrate to turn alerts into action.
-After opening the project, click the **Tours** button to get a walk through of the various components and see Rundeck in action.

 ## Setup / Starting the environment
 Running this requires [Docker](https://www.docker.com/) installed on your machine.
 We recommend the latest version.